 se hace camino al andar.

-Al Andar se hace el camino.”
+Al Andar se hace el camino.”“Wanderer, your footsteps are

 the road, and nothing more;